February 27, 2026

 FARGO, ND (February 27, 2026) – ASN Constructors reached an excavation milestone this month.
 More than 40 million cubic yards of material for the FM Area Diversion’s stormwater diversion channel have now been moved.
 That’s enough to fill the Fargodome more than 18 times.

-This progress and other updates can be viewed at https://youtu.be/5Lxh_UqCZCA.
+This progress and other updates can be viewed at the February 2026 Construction Flyover video.

 Aqueducts: ASN Constructors continued placing formwork, rebar and concrete for the remaining portions of the flume and conduit structure on the Sheyenne River Aqueduct.
 Concrete work also continued on the structure’s wingwalls, which will usher both the Sheyenne River through the structure’s flume and diversion channel flows through the conduits below.
 At the spillway, construction of additional sections of the structure’s concrete base slab is underway, and crews are forming and placing concrete baffle blocks on top of the already completed portions of the spillway’s base.